Gerard Pique Profile

-One of the great defenders of the modern age, Gerard Pique has been at the top of soccer for his entire career.
+One of the great defenders of the modern age, Barcelona and Spain legend Gerard Pique won 30 trophies during his stellar career.

-Gerard Pique is a Spanish soccer player who plays as a centre-back for Barcelona and has also played for Manchester United and the Spain and Catalonia national teams, as well as Real Zaragoza.
+Gerard Pique is a former Spanish international who played as a centre-back for Barcelona, Manchester United and Real Zaragoza.

 Pique spent the majority of his youth career in Barcelona's academy but joined Manchester United before signing his first professional contract.
 He played for the Red Devils from 2004-2008, going on loan to Real Zaragoza in 2006/07.